Chris Flores

 Welcome!
 I’m Chris Flores, a PhD Candidate in political science at Stanford University.
 My research broadly examines political behavior and race, ethnicity, and identity in the U.S.

-My dissertation focuses on the racial identities of Latinos, who make up one in five individuals in the U.S. and complicate prevailing understandings of race and ethnicity.
-Using surveys, interviews, and administrative data, I explore the multiple ways Latinos identify their race in the U.S., how and why these racial identities are linked to political attitudes, and how they are socially constructed.
-In other projects, I examine Latino partisanship, restrictive immigration attitudes, and how political campaigns talk about immigration and Latinos.
+My dissertation focuses on the ethnoracial identities of Latinos, who make up one in five individuals in the U.S. and complicate prevailing understandings of race and ethnicity.
+Using surveys, interviews, and administrative data, I explore the multiple ways Latinos identify their race in the U.S., how and why these ethnoracial identities are linked to political attitudes, and how they are socially constructed.
+In other projects, I examine Latino partisanship and immigration attitudes, racial fluidity, and how political campaigns talk about immigration and Latinos.

-At Stanford, I am a fellow with the Center for American Democracy, and I am a 2023 recipient of the National Science Foundation Graduate Research Fellowship.
+At Stanford, I am a Graduate Scholar-in-Residence at El Centro Chicano y Latino and a fellow with the Center for American Democracy.
+I am also a 2023 recipient of the National Science Foundation Graduate Research Fellowship.
 Outside political science, I teach with the Stanford Jail and Prison Education Project at several jails in the Bay Area.
 Prior to Stanford, I received my A.B. in Politics and Latino Studies, summa cum laude, from Princeton University in 2021.
 Born and raised in Miami to Cuban parents, I am a proud graduate of Miami-Dade County Public Schools.

 Please reach out to me at floresc@stanford.edu for drafts of working papers.

-Existing work in Latino racial politics has focused on the role of panethnic and national origin identities in fostering unity and collective mobilization in the face of identity threats, but this literature leaves us ill-equipped to comprehend substantial intra-Latino disagreement on racialized policies like immigration.
-I argue that Latinos’ racial attachments to groups beyond panethnicity – particularly to Whiteness and Blackness – can help us understand these instances of intra-group difference.
-Given the persistence of racial hierarchies across the Americas and the historical blurriness of racial boundaries for Latinos, I contend that many Latinos have material and psychological incentives to support policies and politicians perceived to uphold the superiority of whiteness or contest the inferiority of Blackness.
-When Latino identity is threatened by negative stereotypes, strong white-identifying Latinos maintain a positive sense of self-esteem by distancing themselves from undocumented immigrants.
-My results show that white identity among Latinos is strongly related to support for white nationalists and negative attitudes toward undocumented immigrants, while Black identity and group consciousness predict support for Black-centered policies such as affirmative action and BLM support.
+Existing work in Latino politics has focused on the role of panethnic and national origin identities in fostering unity and collective mobilization in the face of identity threats, but this literature leaves us ill-equipped to comprehend substantial intra-Latino disagreement on racialized policies like immigration.
+I argue that Latinos’ racial attachments to groups beyond panethnicity can help us understand these instances of intra-group difference.
+In addition to maintaining panethnic or national origin identities, many Latinos strongly identify as white or Black, the key racial divide in the U.S. These identities reflect meaningful self-understandings and shared racial policy goals.
+Because negative racial stereotypes around illegality threaten marginal claims to whiteness, strong white-identifying Latinos distance themselves from undocumented Latinx immigrants.
+Results show that white identity among Latinos is strongly related to negative attitudes toward undocumented immigrants but not immigration in general, while Black identity predicts support for Black-centered policies such as affirmative action and welfare.
+These findings suggest new ways of conceptualizing racial identities and broaden our understanding of how marginalized groups navigate identity threats within ethnoracial hierarchies.

 How do Latinos identify their race, and why?
 In this paper, I advance a novel framework to describe Latinx ethnoracial identities and theorize the social processes underlying identity selection.
-Employing two original surveys, in-depth interviews, and new measurement techniques, I show that Latinos understand their race in one of two primary modes: through a singular ethnoracial identity as Latinx, or through dual ethnoracial identities as Latinx and as belonging to another ethnoracial group.
+Employing two original surveys, in-depth interviews, and machine learning techniques, I show that Latinos understand their race in one of two primary modes: through a singular ethnoracial identity as Latinx, or through dual ethnoracial identities as Latinx and as belonging to another ethnoracial group.
 Individuals in the latter group identify with labels such as Black or Afro-Latino, white, mixed race, or Indigenous, in addition to maintaining strong attachments to Latinidad.
-Random forests reveal that immigrant generation, racialization by others, and Latino ancestry explain the most variation in this choice, while socioeconomic status is a weak predictor of identity modes.
-These findings nuance our understanding of how processes like immigration and racialization shape ethnoracial identities and suggest that many Latinos may be expanding ethnoracial boundaries like whiteness to be understood as overlapping with, rather than mutually exclusive from, Latinidad.
+Random forests reveal that the second generation is most likely to identify through a singular ethnoracial identity as Latinx compared to the first or third-plus generations.
+Socioeconomic status and national origin, however, are weak predictors of identity modes.
+These findings clarify our understanding of how processes like immigration shape ethnoracial identities and suggest that many Latinos may be expanding ethnoracial boundaries like whiteness to be understood as overlapping with, rather than mutually exclusive from, Latinidad.